In 2007, we rescued a little

 I then used the upholstery tool (which we call the Claw Tool) shown in the photos to go back over the areas.
-This gets rid of the Water Claw surface waffling, which is from the sculpted bottom surface of the Water Claw, and extracts even more moisture from the carpet.
-Once finished, I dumped the extracted yucky water down the toilet, then stuck the orange upholstery tool down in a bucket of water and sucked it through the red extractor to flush everything out.
+This gets rid of the subsurface tools' surface waffling, which is from the sculpted bottom surface, and extracts even more moisture from the carpet.
+Once finished, I dumped the extracted yucky water down the toilet, then stuck the orange upholstery tool down in a bucket of clean, warm water and sucked it through the red extractor to flush everything out.
 I then dumped the red extractor's tank down the toilet and let the extractor air dry.
-I also rinsed out the Water Claws in our mop
+I also rinsed out the subsurface tools in our mop